 - Zone 1 includes your house and main buildings; this is where you’d often have a herb garden or other plants you like to keep close to the kitchen.

 - Zone 2 is often referred to as the “Transition Zone”, and includes the area within approximately 300 meters of your home.
 This is where you will likely have your main garden.

 - Zone 3 includes all areas up to about 1.5 kilometers (or a mile or so) away from your house.
-This would be good for growing long term or permanent crops, planting root crops or potatoes, and also for managed animal husbandry.
+This would be good for growing long-term or permanent crops, planting root crops or potatoes, and also for managed animal husbandry.

-- Zone 4 is the 2km zone, which would include areas of pastureland, woodlots, ponds, forestry, etc. This zone would also include your wild and weedy areas, hunting zones for wildlife, water retention areas such as swales and ponds; basically, this is the zone of natural resources.
+- Zone 4 is the 2km zone, which would include areas of pastureland, woodlots, ponds, forestry, etc. This zone would also include your wild and weedy areas, hunting zones for wildlife, and water retention areas such as swales and ponds; basically, this is the zone of natural resources.